Mass-centric particle characterization

-Fast structure determination via simultaneous measurement of mass and size.
+Fast size and structure determination via simultaneous measurement of mass and size.

 Discover femtoG Contact us